Administrative Law Practice

 - Benefits and incentives for Improvement or new development of residential, commercial and industrial properties

-Our Administrative Law practice spans almost four decades and is well known for its effective and successful interaction with New York State, New York City, and Long Island agencies, boards, and commissions.
-The firm enjoys an excellent reputation among officials and employees across all levels of government, who respect the knowledge and expertise of DHC’s administrative lawyers.
+Our Administrative Law practice spans almost four decades and is well known for its effective and successful interaction with New York State, New York City and White Plains agencies, boards, and commissions.
+The firm enjoys an excellent reputation among officials and employees across all levels of government, who respect the knowledge and experience of DHC’s administrative lawyers.
 We use this extensive government relations experience to meet our clients’ needs and move their projects through the agency review, allowing us to facilitate applications, licenses, permits, hearings, appeals, and violations resolution.